roberino/RedisSlimClient/README.md

 * To enable fast POCO to Redis mapping
 * To be performant with granular control over thread and socket usage

-TODO:
+# Features

 * Support for SSL
+* Flexible thread management

+# TODO

+* Support for clustering / redirection
+* Support for master/slave
 * Keep alive & socket monitoring
 * Better memory management
 * Slimmer object serialization
-* Flexible thread management
-* Support for master/slave
-* Support for clustering
+* Retry and TRYAGAIN response handling